sasapgd/arhymst-market-basket-analysis/README.md

-# ARHyMST: From Redundant Association Rules to Product Networks
+# From Redundant Association Rules to Product Networks

 Reproducible code for the study **From Redundant Association Rules to Product Networks: A Scalable Approach Using Hypergraph-Inspired Rule Reduction and Maximum Spanning Trees**.